KernelPanicOfficial/Rocabella/README.md

 Rocabella is written in Golang, a cross-platform language, enabling its use on both Windows and Linux systems.

+For command-line usage and examples, please refer to our [Wiki](https://github.com/nickvourd/Rocabella/wiki).

 > If you find any bugs, don’t hesitate to [report them](https://github.com/nickvourd/Rocabella/issues).
 Your feedback is valuable in improving the quality of this project!

 ## Disclaimer